SpinStabilized/fltools/README.md

   [Pirate Weather][pw-url] for your Maidenhead grid square and prints a compact block straight into the transmit buffer.

 Everything runs as one entry point, `fltools`, with a subcommand per job.
-A small bash utility handles the awkward part of being launched by FLDigi (no login shell, no useful `PATH`, and a stdout stream that goes out over the air).
+`fltools --link` symlinks that entry point into FLDigi's script directory, which is what makes it reachable from a macro: the `<EXEC>` child gets no login shell and no useful `PATH`, but FLDigi puts its own script directory on the front of whatever `PATH` it does get.

+> **Platform support:** fltools targets Linux and macOS.
+It relies on FLDigi's
+> `<EXEC>` macro, on a POSIX symlink for the launcher, and on a shell-like
+> process environment.
+Windows is not supported and not tested.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>